Informationretrieval2016/furnito/README.md

 | cabinet kitchen               | 0.8    | 1     | 0.9  |   1  |   1     |    0.8      |
 | Mean Average Precision @ 10   | 0.8    | 0.87  |0.9   |0.9   |0.87     |0.83         |
 *Table showing P@10 and MAP@10 for the different models per query*

+After performing the evaluation the performance of each model was compared and the fastest model was the unigram model, which was expected since it is relatively less complex than the other models.
+However BM25 was relatively fast as well, coming second and third in most queries in lowest excursion time, and as can be seen from the precision table had the highest MAP@10 metric, together with the PLN model.
+As such the BM25 model is the one that was chosen as the model that was used in the final system.

 <h2 id='future'>Future</h2>